 This program is designed for educators who currently hold bachelor's-level teaching certification.
 Completion of the program leads to Alabama Class A certification in Collaborative 6-12.

 Students can choose to take classes in Tuscaloosa or at The University of Alabama Gadsden Center.
 This convenient option meets the needs of educators seeking an advanced degree who live and work in West, Central, and North Alabama.
 Classes offered in Tuscaloosa as well as at UA's Gadsden Center are led by experienced faculty members from the College of Education.
-Click here to see the curriculum.
+View the curriculum here.

 The program utilizes a variety of delivery formats that include online, weekend, and web-assisted courses making it convenient for educators working full time to earn an advanced degree.

 The Alternative Master of Arts degree program is designed for those who do not currently hold a bachelor's degree in education or initial certification/licensure at any level.
 Completion of the program leads to Alabama Class A teaching certification in Special Education Collaborative 6-12.
 Classes are offered on the Tuscaloosa campus.
 During the last semester of the program students complete an internship under the guidance of a certified teacher.
-Click here to see the curriculum.
+View the curriculum here.